Liu Bei: Defeat and death (221–223)

 In the August 221, Liu Bei personally led an army to attack Sun Quan to avenge Guan Yu and retake his lost territories in Jing Province, while leaving Zhuge Liang in charge of state affairs in Chengdu.
 Sun Quan sent a letter seeking for peace, but Liu Bei refused.
 Even though Zhang Fei was murdered by his subordinates during the onset of the battle, Liu Bei was still able to achieve initial victories against the Sun commandants stationed at Wu and Zigui until Lu Xun, the frontline commander of Sun Quan's forces, ordered a retreat to Yiling.
 Lu Xun held his position there and refused to engage the invaders.

 Knowing that his enemy was not expecting a sudden strike, Lu Xun ordered a counterattack and set fire to the Shu camps linked to each other by wooden fences.
 40 camps of Liu Bei's expedition force were destroyed in the fire attack and the remaining troops were defeated and forced to flee west to Ma'an Hills (northwest of Yiling), where they set up a defence.
 Lu Xun caught up with and besieged Liu Bei there before his men could recuperate.
 Liu Bei managed to escape overnight to Baidicheng by ordering his men to discard their armour and set them aflame to form a fire blockade.
 Lu Xun was unable to overcome the blockade and did not press any further attack.
+Liu Bei retreated to Yufu County (魚復縣; present-day Fengjie County, Chongqing), which he renamed "Yong'an" (永安; literally "everlasting peace").
 Eventually because of Cao Pi's invasion of Wu, Lu Xun and Liu Bei renewed their alliance.

 A few weeks before the decisive engagement between the Shu and Wu forces, there was an impressive yellow aura that manifested into the sky.
 Many saw this as an omen.
 After his defeat, Liu Bei lamented about this: "My defeat is Heaven's will!"

-Liu Bei stayed in Baidicheng until his death from a serious illness on 1 April 223.
 Sun Quan heard that Liu Bei was in Baidi and sent an envoy for peace, Liu Bei accepted and had Zhong Wei (宗瑋) sent in response.
-When Huang Yuan (黃元) administrator of Hanjia heard that Liu Bei was ill, he rebelled because he feared that after his death, his bad relationship with Zhuge Liang would bring him problems.
+When Huang Yuan (黃元), the administrator of Hanjia, heard that Liu Bei was ill, he rebelled because he feared that after his death, his bad relationship with Zhuge Liang would bring him problems.
 He was defeated by Cheng Hu (陳曶) and executed.

-Mostly all of his longterm closest officials were passed on and he was shamed by his defeat.
-Liu Bei refused to return to his capital in Chengdu, his oncoming death was pronounced.
+Liu Bei stayed in Baidicheng until his death from a serious illness on 10 June 223.
 On his deathbed, he named Zhuge Liang and Li Yan as regents to support Liu Shan and encouraged his sons to live well and do right.